gahjelle/markit/README.md

 # markit

-A simple wrapper around pandoc to simplify conversion from markdown to other formats.
+A simple wrapper around [pandoc](https://pandoc.org/) to simplify conversion from Markdown to other formats.